survival-lumc/ValidationCompRisks/Prediction_CSC.md

 edition)’, page 27.
 We assess the potential non-linearity graphically (plotting the two continuous predictors against the log relative hazards (XB or linear predictor) of both event types.
-Also, we compare the models with and without splines based on the AIC.
+Also, we compare the models with and without splines based on the AIC using `stats::AIC()`.

 <details>
 <summary>